 In the current study, the mean, median and 95th percentile value of the resultant linear (17 + 12g, 13g and 40g) and rotational accelerations (2,426 + 2,480 rad/s2, 1,556 rad/s2 and 7,571 rad/s2) were established.
 When compared with collegiate American football participation,36 the 95th percentile resultant linear (62g) acceleration was higher than the ARF players but the resultant rotational (4,378 rad/s2) acceleration were lower than ARF players.
 When compared with senior amateur rugby union21 the mean resultant linear (22g) and rotational (3,903 rad/s2) accelerations were higher than those reported for the ARF players.
-Comparing across different sports codes should be undertaken with caution as American Football, rugby union and ARF are participated under different contact rules and utilize different participation activities.
 Further research into the biomechanics of ARF match and training activities at all levels is warranted.

-Most of the impacts recorded over the duration of the study were in the low impact severity limit for resultant linear (<66g: 98%) and rotational (<4,500 rad/s2: 88%) accelerations; HITSP (<21: 80%) and RWECP (<0.2500: 96%) and only a small percentage (0.3%) of impacts were above the resultant linear (>95g: 0.3%) and rotational (>5,500 rad/s2:8.9%) injury tolerance limits.
-Despite the lower number of impacts above the injury tolerance levels for all the measures reported, there is the risk that the high percentage of impacts recorded below these limits may be sub-concussive and have long-term cumulative effects.54, 55 The minimum level of impact acceleration to produce a non-structural brain injury, with neuronal changes is yet to be established.18 Also, these neuronal changes may not result in any apparent clinical symptoms18 but, may be sufficient to initiate neuro-degeneration resulting in long-term neurocognitive complications.18, 19 This is a concern as it has been reported20 that these impacts do not represent clinically meaningful changes from preseason to postseason on concussion tests often used to identify neurologic impairment such as the Automated Neuropsychological Assessment Metrics (ANAM),56 the Standardized Assessment of Concussion (SAC),57 the Balance Error Scoring System (BESS),58 the Sensory Organization test (SOT)59 and the Graded Symptom Checklist.60

 The location of impacts recorded in the current study varied considerably with the back of the head (50%) recording more total impacts than the front (14%), side (34%) and top (2%) of the head.
 However, the top of the head recorded the highest median resultant linear acceleration (18g) over the duration of the study.
+A possible reason for the top of the head having the highest resultant linear acceleration may be related to the type of match activities undertaken in ARF.
+As seen in Table 2, forwards and defenders recorded median linear accelerations of 22g and 20g respectively to the top of the head while midfielders recorded higher median linear accelerations (17g) to the front of the head.
+The roles of the forwards are to mark the ball and this is done by jumping or jostling against defenders and midfielders in an attempt to get the ball.
+In doing this defenders will be attempting to interfere with the forwards as they try to mark the ball and this can result in contact with the top of the head, knocking the player out of the way resulting in the forward and defender recording impacts to the top of the head or may fall onto the group resulting in the higher linear accelerations being recorded.
 In senior amateur rugby union,21 impacts were more commonly recorded to the right (45%) side of the head while collegiate level American football up to 45% of impacts occurred to the front of the head.27 The variations observed between the three comparative codes may stem from the differences in player formations, the protective equipment utilized and the rules of the sporting code in terms of match participation.
 Further research is warranted to evaluate the differences between the different sporting codes and to identify inter-code differences such as player-position groups.